-See "General Prerequisites" on page 29 and the Audit Report Prerequisites in "Generating Container Audit Reports" on page 177.
+□ See "General Prerequisites" on page 37 and the Audit Report Prerequisites in "Generating Container Audit Reports."

-1. To delete a selected audit filter, press Delete at menu 1501.
+1 To delete a selected audit filter, press Delete at menu 1501.

 You can choose Yes to delete the .ARF file that contains the specified audit filter or choose No to leave the filter in place.